sjanel/coincenter/README.md

 To ensure maximum safety, there are two checks performed by `coincenter` prior to all withdraw launches:
  - External address is not taken as an input parameter, by instead dynamically retrieved from the REST API `getDepositAddress` of the destination exchange
- - Then retrieved deposit address is validated in `config/.depositaddresses.json` which serves as a *postfolio* of trusted addresses
+ - Then retrieved deposit address is validated in `config/depositaddresses.json` which serves as a *portfolio* of trusted addresses

 Example: Withdraw 10000 XLM (Stellar) from Bithumb to Huobi:
 ```
 coincenter --withdraw 10000xlm,bithumb-huobi
 ```

-# Configuration files
+# Data files
-Configuration files are all stored in the *config* directory
+`coincenter` needs to have access to a `data` directory containing the following directories:
+- `cache`: Files containing cache data aiming to reduce external calls to some costly services.
+They are typically read at the start of the program, and flushed at the normal termination of the program, potentially with updated data retrieved dynamically during the run.
+It is not thread-safe: only one `coincenter` service should have access to it at the same time.
+- `secret`: contains all sensitive information and data such as secrets and deposit addresses.
+Do not share or publish this folder!
+- `static`: contains data which is not supposed to be updated regularly, typically loaded once at start up of `coincenter` and not updated automatically.

 ## Secrets
-*secret.json* holds your private keys.
+`secret/secret.json` holds your private keys.
 Keep it safe, secret and never commit / push it.
 It is present in `.gitignore` (and `.dockerignore`) to avoid mistakes.
-`config/secret_test.json` shows the syntax.
+`secret/secret_test.json` shows the syntax.

 ## Exchange config
-You can exclude currencies in the exchange configuration file (for instance: some unstable fiat currencies in binance).
+You can exclude currencies in the exchange configuration file `static/exchangeconfig.json` (for instance: some unstable fiat currencies in binance).

 # Other examples